 Niseko Mountain Resort Grand Hirafu - often known as Niseko Grand Hirafu (or just 'Hirafu') - is located in Kutchan town in the western region of Hokkaido.
 It is one of the four connected ski resorts that share a joint lift ticket and make up 'Niseko United' (the others being Niseko Annupuri Kokusai, Niseko Village Ski Resort and Niseko HANAZONO Resort).
 This map shows the location of the Niseko ski and snowboard resorts.
-The King Number 3 lift was originally a triple lift, but for the 16-17 season is has been changed into a new hooded quad.
+The King Number 3 lift was originally a triple lift, but from the 16-17 season it was changed into a new hooded quad.
 The Hirafu base area is the most lively in the region with a good choice of places to eat and a bustling nightlife.

 Hokkaido is the second largest island of Japan and also the largest and northernmost prefecture (though it is not usually referred to as a prefecture).
 It has coastlines on the Sea of Japan, the Sea of Okhotsk and also the Pacific Ocean.
 Sapporo is the capital city of Hokkaido and was host to the 1972 Winter Olympics.
 Hokkaido is home to the largest number of ski hills in Japan.
 While the majority of them are very small, some of the larger ski and snowboard resorts in Hokkaido - mostly found in regions to the west and east of Sapporo - are amongst the most famous in Japan.